-Two new solar farms will add a total of 200MW of solar generation capacity at Collinsville in north Queensland.
+Two solar farms developed by Edify Energy add a total of 200MW of solar generation capacity at Collinsville in north Queensland.

+The projects consist of about 2 million solar panels.
 Together, the solar farms, are expected to abate over 476,000 tonnes of carbon emissions annually, and generate enough power for an estimated 73,000 homes.

 The CEFC is lending $90 million to the Daydream and Hayman projects as part of a syndicated debt facility involving Commonwealth Bank and French investment bank Natixis.
 BlackRock is providing equity towards the projects.

-The CEFC has also committed $60 million in finance to the 42MW (AC) RATCH-Australia Corporation solar farm at the disused Collinsville Power station site.
+The CEFC has also committed $60 million in finance to the 42MW (AC) RATCH-Australia Corporation solar farm at the Collinsville Power station site.